Vancouver Men's Chorus

 In 1990 he established Rhythmic Trident Music Publishing, which focuses on his own and new Canadian work.
 An active choral clinician and adjudicator, Willi has also volunteered on a number of national and regional organizations, including the Canadian Music Centre, GALA Choruses, Inc., the World of Children’s Choirs 2001, and the Association of Canadian Choral Communities.
 In 2004, his dedication to choral music was recognized with both a Legacy Award from GALA Choruses for his contributions to the gay and lesbian choral movement and a Willan Award from the British Columbia Choral Federation for outstanding service to British Columbia’s choral community.
 In addition to his freelance work, he serves as the Executive Director of the British Columbia Choral Federation.

 In 2007, Willi Zwozdesky received the Lifetime Achievement Award for his 25 years of service conducting The Vancouver Men’s Chorus.

 Resident Accompanist, Stephen Smith

 Stephen Smith grew up in rural Nova Scotia, where he sang and played the piano from an early age.
 After initial studies in his home province in both piano and organ, he attended the Royal Northern College of Music in Manchester, England.
 While there he participated in national and international competitions, and won numerous awards and distinctions.
 Since 1990, Stephen has lived in Vancouver, obtaining his doctoral degree in piano performance from the University of British Columbia as a student of Jane Coop, and contributing to the musical life of the city as a performer, teacher, adjudicator, conductor, and composer.

 Nearly every VMC concert since 1991 has included arrangements and/or original works from Stephen’s pen.
-His choral compositions and arrangements have been commercially recorded by the Vancouver Men’s Chorus, Chor Leoni Men’s Choir, Elektra Women’s Choir, musica intima, the Halifax Camerata Singers, Cantus Vocum (St. John’s), Tone Cluster (Ottawa), Sound Circle (Colorado), the Seattle Men’s Chorus, and the Denver Women’s Chorus, among others.
+His choral compositions and arrangements have been commercially recorded by the Vancouver Men’s Chorus, Chor Leoni Men’s Choir, Elektra Women’s Choir, Musica Intima, the Halifax Camerata Singers, Cantus Vocum (St. John’s), Tone Cluster (Ottawa), Sound Circle (Colorado), the Seattle Men’s Chorus, and the Denver Women’s Chorus, among others.
 He has been commissioned by the Canadian Broadcasting Corporation, the British Columbia Choral Federation, the Vancouver Bach Choir, and the Vancouver Chamber Choir, among others.

 Recordings by Stephen Smith